Madhu619/Node-IS/README.md

 ✨ **Let’s make Astro Chat a welcoming place for everyone interested in AI-powered chat and cosmic conversations!** ✨
 ```

-Madhu-RK: Create ReadMe for this project.
-Use emogies and more attractive for users

-GitHub Copilot: ```markdown
 # ✨ Astro Chat ✨

 Welcome to **Astro Chat** – your cosmic chat platform powered by OpenAI!